Everybody is a genius. But If you judge a fish by its ability to climb a tree, it will spend its whole life believing it is stupid (Einstein).

-The Active Intelligence App could be a useful way of introducing people, depending on their life cycle stage, to the idea of Active Intelligence; its relationship to an evolutionary shift in human consciousness and why this needs to occur.
+The Active Intelligence App could be a useful way of introducing people, depending on their life cycle stage, to the idea of Active Intelligence, its relationship to an evolutionary shift in human consciousness and why this needs to occur.
 The Active Intelligence App idea, however, comes with a WARNING LABEL.

 When you wear a Patagonia item you wear the label like a badge of honour – it says something about you, who you are.
 You’ve thought about your purchase.
 People could check their points against each other; discussions and activities could be informed and formed around point usage; you could have point competitions!

-I found it interesting that my friend’s instantaneous reaction to the App idea was not related to the development of Active Intelligence, but rather to the App’s ability to be an objective, quantifiable entity for showcasing points for doing this and that.
+I found it interesting that my friend’s instant reaction to the App idea was not related to the development of Active Intelligence, but rather to the App’s ability to be an objective, quantifiable entity for showcasing points for doing this and that.

-It was the quantifiable, objective aspects that the App could offer potential users that was deemed exciting, innovative, relevant and NEW.
+It was the quantifiable, objective aspects that the App could offer potential users that was deemed exciting, innovative, relevant, important and NEW.
 This reflected their way of making sense of their world – through doing, through action, through objectification.
 It was great for me to see this sense making in action.

 Another friend commented along similar lines.
 Bemoaning the amount of packaging that accompanied an online purchase, they lamented that the Active Intelligence App would make them think twice about purchasing such items.
 They reasoned that seeing the real cost of their international purchase – including supporting low paid labour, appalling working conditions and all manner of other activities (they actively challenged in other areas of their life) would have stopped them from purchasing the product.